udacity/nd1309_Project1_v2/README.md

 7. `blockchain.js` file.
 In the `Blockchain` class we are going to implement the method:
     `getStarsByWalletAddress (address)`
     /**
-     * This method will return a Promise that will resolve with an array of Stars objects existing in the chain
+     * This method will return a Promise that will resolve with an array of ```Stars``` on the chain
-     * and are belongs to the owner with the wallet address passed as parameter.
+     * that belong to the owner with the wallet address passed in as parameter.
      *
      * @param {*} address
      */